openvcloud/docs/docs/selfhealing/healthchecks/workerstatus_check.md

 #### category: monitor.healthcheck
 #### descr:
 ```
-Monitors the workers, checking if they report back on regular basis report to their agent for new tasks.
+Monitors the workers, checking if they report back, on regular basis, to their agent for new tasks.

 Throws ERROR if WORKERS waits longer than expected:
 For Default queue > 2 mins